rhit-jamesnc/TopDown-Tactix/README.md

 *   **Deterministic Physics:** Implemented gravity-free rigid bodies and custom collision sensors to ensure consistent game states across all connected clients.
 *   **Authoritative State:** Built a robust server-side loop to handle goal detection and pitch-reset logic, ensuring a single source of truth for all game events.
 *   **Synchronization:** Optimized the client-server communication protocol to maintain a consistent gameplay loop.
+*   **Reliability & QA:** Developed a comprehensive suite of unit and integration tests using Vitest, featuring deterministic time-simulations to validate complex asynchronous game loops without relying on wall-clock time.

 ## Technical Documentation
 For a deeper look into the architectural decisions, physics synchronization logic, system design, and AI logic, please refer to the [**/docs directory**](https://github.com/rhit-jamesnc/TopDown-Tactix/tree/main/docs).